 Lorsbacher Thal

-You’ll find plenty of tradition to savor at this restaurant.
+You’ll find plenty of tradition to savour at this restaurant.
 Not only does Lorsbacher Thal serve up traditional German cuisine but it does so in a historic building known as “Haus zur Goldenen Waage” (House of the Golden Scales).
 This building dates back to the 17th century and is a notable historical landmark in Frankfurt.
 And adds to the restaurant’s unique and charming atmosphere.

 Gerbermühle

 Gerbermühle is renowned not only for its traditional German cuisine but also its picturesque location along the banks of the River Main and its unique view of the Frankfurt skyline.
 The restaurant offers a classic German menu but often prepares it with a modern twist.
-Additionally, it boasts a fabulous outdoor terrace, that allows you to fully immerse yourself in the view of the river and Frankfurt’s skyline.
+Additionally, it boasts a fabulous outdoor terrace that allows you to fully immerse yourself in the view of the river and Frankfurt’s skyline.
 In summary, it’s a combination of historic charm, delicious food, and a beautiful setting.

 Franziska